Andropogon virginicus (Broomsedge) Unity Grown

 - Inventory on the way

-This hearty ornamental grass produces unremarkable fine flowers in the summer months, but displays striking flaxen-yellow and bronze hues in the autumn months, retaining its color into the winter.
-As with most native grasses, growth is slow and requires two to three years to fully establish, but once established, Broomsedge can really take off; some care should be taken with choosing a location to plant it as some reports list it as capable of fully colonizing areas with poor soil.
-However, this tendency to display aggressive growth in barren sites makes Andropogon virginicus an excellent choice for native prairie rehabilitation and other naturalization projects.
+As with most native grasses, growth is slow and plants may require two to three years to fully establish, but once established, Broomsedge can really take off.
+Care should be taken with choosing a planting location for broomsedge, as its remarkable hardiness combined with its spreading behavior can cause it to take over fallow agricultural fields and other relatively empty sites, but this habit also makes Andropogon virginicus an excellent choice for native prairie rehabilitation and other naturalization projects.